nick8592/HEIC-to-JPEG/README.md

-# HEIC to JPEG Converter Script
+# HEIC to JPEG Converter

 ## Introduction